How to make money with user testing

 • Sign up for multiple platforms.
 Veteran user testers often sign up for multiple user-testing platforms to increase their chances of getting regular work and tests that fit their profile.

 • Check requests often.
 Most user-testing platforms have dashboards to track your test requests.
-If you don’t check your dash or emails often, you might miss out on potential tests.
+If you don’t check your dashboard or emails often, you might miss out on potential tests.
 If you’re serious about being a user tester, consider enabling push notifications to stay on top of assignments.

 • Consider live tests.
 Users often say the highest-paying tests require a live interview or live recording of testing a product.
 Short surveys and summaries are easy but tend to pay the least.